baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/build.md

 !!!
 Note
     When building your quiz, the administrator creates and makes changes to the original XML file.
-    This is known throughout the documentation as the *Master* quiz file.
+    This is known throughout the documentation as the *master* quiz file.
-    When the user starts a quiz session, a copy of this *Master* quiz file, with the same name is placed in the User's folder ready to record the session responses.
+    When the user starts a quiz session, a copy of this *master* quiz file, with the same name is placed in the User's folder ready to record the session responses.
 This is known throughout the documentation as the *Results* quiz file

 ## Simple quiz example